Brand name or generic? Well for most of us if the medicine is the same we go with the generic. Why pay more if we don’t have too right?

 What should it cost?

-Well, we start with tuition rates for vocational or non-degree seeking students which are generally not eligible for financial aid through federal or private loans.
+Well, we start with tuition rates for vocational or non-degree seeking students who are generally not eligible for financial aid through federal or private loans.

 Retail Price: The department of education after calculating the average cost per credit hour for colleges across every sector finds the typical cost of a college credit hour comes out to $594.46.